Protester breaks into Russian evening newscast with anti-war sign

 She chanted "stop the war, no to war" behind the newscaster.

-According to Financial Times Moscow Bureau Chief Max Seddon - himself citing Russian media sources - the woman is Marina Ovsyannikova, an editor at Channel One.
-She has reportedly already been arrested and charged with "discrediting the Russian armed forces."
-Channel One's legal defense foundation is planning on defending her against the charges.
+According to Financial Times Moscow Bureau Chief Max Seddon – himself citing Russian media sources – the woman is Marina Ovsyannikova, an editor at Channel One.
+She has reportedly already been arrested and charged with "discrediting the Russian armed forces”.
+Channel One's legal defence foundation is planning on defending her against the charges.

 She recorded a video prior to the incident in which she condemns Russian President Vladimir Putin and apologises for her previous work on Russian state TV.

-In the address she calls Russia the aggressor" and blames Mr Putin for lying to the Russian people.
+In the address, she calls Russia the “aggressor" and blames Mr Putin for lying to the Russian people.

 "Unfortunately, for the last few years I've been working for Channel One.
 I've been doing Kremlin propaganda and I'm very ashamed of it – that I let people lie from TV screens and allowed the Russian people to be zombified," she says in the video.